By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 DIRK WIERSMA / SCIENCE PHOTO LIBRARY DIRK WIERSMA / SCIENCE PHOTO LIBRARY

 Hematite is a variety of iron oxide (Fe2O3), a mineral mined as one of the main ores of iron.
 It is also used industrially as a red pigment in paint, and in polishing compounds.
-This specimen has a bulbous appearance, referred to as botryoidal (grapelike), which in mining practice is referred to as kidney ore.
+The specimen shown here has a bulbous appearance, also referred to as botryoidal (grapelike), which in mining practice is referred to as kidney ore.
 In nature its surface is always coloured a dull yellowish to red-brown; the glossy black surface here seen is thanks to polishing.
-Specimen is from Taouz in Morocco, actual width 21 cm.
+Specimen is from Taouz in Morocco, actual width 18 cm.